ARM-software/abi-aa/buildattr64/buildattr64.rst

 *Vendor-name* is a NUL-terminated byte string (NTBS) like a C-language literal string.
 As described above the *vendor-name* must start with a vendor specific prefix.

+*Subsection-data* is the contents of the subsection.
+See `Formal Syntax of subsections`_ for the syntatic structure of subsections.

 Private vendor subsections must follow the syntactic structure of a subsection.
 No requirements are placed on the attributes defined